 - m.
 Verizon-In an e-mail dated November 22, 2010, a representative of Verizon stated that they had no comment on the subject project at this time. - n.
 Potomac Electric Power Company (PEPCO)-At the time of the writing of this technical staff report, staff has not received comment from PEPCO. - o.
-Westphalia Sector Development Review Advisory Council (WSDRAC)-At the time of the writing of this technical staff report, staff has not received comment from WSDRAC. - p.
-Department of Parks and Recreation (DPR)-In comments dated November 30, 2010, the Department of Parks and Recreation (DPR) suggested the followings and conditions:
+Westphalia Sector Development Review Advisory Council (WSDRAC)-At the time of the writing of this technical staff report, staff has not received formal comment from WSDRAC. - p.
+Department of Parks and Recreation (DPR)-In comments dated November 30, 2010, DPR suggested the following: